 February 8, 2023

 An annual fundraiser to help families keep the heat on during the cold winter months is returning to Livingston County this weekend.

-The Oakland Livingston Human Service Agency’s 32nd annual Walk for Warmth will be held this Saturday at the Hartland Educational Service Support Center, aka the old Hartland High School.
+The Oakland Livingston Human Service Agency’s 33rd Walk for Warmth event is set for this Saturday in Hartland Township.

-More information is available in the provided link.
+More information about the walk and how to donate are available in the attached flyer and provided link.